dynamsoft-docs/label-recognition-docs-server/programming/c-cplusplus/cpp-user-guide.md

 1. Setting up a directory fetcher to retrieve image data sources from a directory.

     ```cpp
-    CImageSourceAdapter *dirFetcher = new CDirectoryFetcher;
+    CDirectoryFetcher *dirFetcher = new CDirectoryFetcher;
     dirFetcher->SetDirectory("[Your Image Path]");

     router->SetInput(dirFetcher);